304NotModified/ObsoleteFixer/README.md

 - Inheritance: Support for changing base class / interface
 - Constructor with parameter transformation
 - Transformation of parameter type? (e.g. int to string)
+- Namespace support (e.g. only change the namespace)